 Find the Gates of Hell.
 The Darvaza gas crater offers a glimpse into the fiery bowels of the earth.
 This open wound of the Karakum desert has been burning for over forty years and must count as an alternative wonder of the world.
 Come and see it for yourself.

 Trek through mountains.
 The Kopet-Dag Range forms Turkmenistan’s border with Iran and its highest peak, Mount Rizeh, towers above the city of Ashgabat.
 This little-known range even boasts its own ski resort.

 Step into an episode of Planet Earth.
 Zemxem monitor lizards, jerboa, foxes, jackals, snakes, raptors, kulan ibex, Urial mountain goats, wild horses and prowling leopards all call Turkmenistan home.
 That’s more than enough for a prime-time Attenborough documentary.

 Embark on a Silk Road Tour

-With photos courtesy of Elena Trofimova.
+Photos courtesy of Elena Trofimova.

-Follow in the footsteps of Marco Polo, Alexander the Great, Tamerlane and many more as you track the course of the mighty Amu Darya river, from the Aral Sea to the High Pamir mountains.
+Follow in the footsteps of Marco Polo, Alexander the Great, Amir Timur and more as you track the course of the mighty Amu Darya river from the Aral Sea to the High Pamirs.